SAP/cloud-security-services-integration-library/java-security/README.md

 1. Add the filter instance programmatically to the `ServletContext`.
 How to do this depends on the specific runtime.

-2. Create another filter in your application that delegates to or inherits from the `OAuth2SecurityFilter`.
+2. Create another filter in your application that delegates to or inherits from `OAuth2SecurityFilter`.
 Specify this filter in the `web.xml` or annotate it with the `@WebFilter` annotation, e.g:
 ```java
 @WebFilter(urlPatterns = "/*")
 public class MySecurityFilter implements Filter {